 You chose your Christmas decor back in October, now it’s time to turn your home into a winter wonderland.
 You could even make an evening of it with hot chocolate and a festive film.
 See how simple it is when you plan ahead?

-Create a Cozy Guest Bedroom
+Create a Cosy Guest Bedroom

 If you’re hosting this year, make sure your guest bedroom is ready for visitors.
 Extra blankets, slippers, a festive scented candle and a hot water bottle will make your guests feel like it’s a home away from home.

-Finalize your shopping and get gifts wrapped in the first week of December.
+Finalise your shopping and get gifts wrapped in the first week of December.
 This will free up time in the week leading up to Christmas, and will stop present-hunters from ‘accidentally’ finding their unwrapped gifts.

 Organise Your Kitchen